Clarence Jordan: Koinonia Farm

 The Koinonia partners bound themselves to the equality of all persons, rejection of violence, ecological stewardship, and common ownership of possessions.
-For several years the residents of Koinonia lived in relative peace alongside their Sumter County neighbors.
-But as the Civil Rights Movement progressed, white citizens of the area increasingly perceived Koinonia as a threat.
+For several years the residents of Koinonia lived in relative peace alongside their Sumter County.
+However, as the Civil Rights Movement progressed, white citizens of the area increasingly perceived Koinonia as a threat.
 In the 1950s and early 1960s, Koinonia became the target of a stifling economic boycott and repeated violence, including several bombings.
 When Jordan sought help from President Eisenhower, the federal government refused to intervene, instead referring the matter to the governor of Georgia.
-The governor Marvin Griffin, a staunch supporter of racial segregation, responded by ordering the Georgia Bureau of Investigation to investigate Koinonia's partners and supporters for purported Communist ties.
+The governor, Marvin Griffin, a staunch supporter of racial segregation, responded by ordering the Georgia Bureau of Investigation to investigate Koinonia's partners and supporters for purported Communist ties.

-Jordan chose not to participate in the marches and demonstrations of the era.
-He believed that the best way to effect change in society was by living, in community, a radically different life.
+Jordan chose not to participate in the marches and demonstrations of the era, instead believing that the best way to effect change in society was by living, in community, a radically different life.

 Koinonia Farm continues to operate as a working farm and intentional Christian community welcoming visitors and interns and operating various ministries as an alternative to materialism, militarism and racism.

 Cotton Patch series

 In the late 1960s, the hostilities gradually subsided, and Jordan increasingly turned his energies to speaking and writing.
 Among the latter are his well-known Cotton Patch series, homey translations of New Testament writings.
 Jordan believed it was necessary not only to translate individual words and phrases, but also the context of Scripture.
-Thus, Jordan retitled Paul's letter to the Ephesians "The Letter to the Christians in Birmingham."
-His translation of Ephesians 2:11-13 is typical:
+Thus, Jordan retitled the Apostle Paul's Epistle to the Ephesians "The Letter to the Christians in Birmingham."
+His translation of Ephesians 2:11–13 is typical:

 Along with his rendering of "Jew and Gentile" as "white man and Negro," Jordan converted all references to "crucifixion" into references to "lynching," believing that no other term was adequate for conveying the sense of the event into a modern American idiom:

 The Cotton Patch series used American analogies for places in the New Testament; Rome became Washington, D.C., Judaea became Georgia (the Governor of Judaea became the Governor of Georgia), Jerusalem became Atlanta, and Bethlehem became Gainesville, Georgia.

 Jordan's translations of scripture portions led to the creation of a musical, Cotton Patch Gospel, telling the life of Jesus Christ using his style and set in Georgia, and incorporating some passages from his translations.